Assorted whole spices — cumin, cardamom, cloves — on a wooden surface

 5 min readMar 15, 2026

 Commercial blends optimise for cost.
-Heritage ratios optimise for flavour.
-Here is the difference, spice by spice.
+Real spice blends optimise for flavour.
+Here is what changes when you prioritise the recipe, not the margin.

 A typical commercial garam masala might contain 60% coriander seed and 20% cumin by weight.
 The remaining 20% is divided between cinnamon, cloves, cardamom, black pepper, and bay leaf.
 The coriander-heavy ratio produces a mild, approachable blend that offends no one and excites no one.